charles-m-knox/charles-m-knox.github.io/blog/content/about/index.md

 ## List of current ad networks

+None.
+I am not currently running any ads on my site.

+### Former Ad Networks

+If you are viewing cached or old versions of webpages, you may see some of these embeds, which I no longer use.

 * **[ContextCue](https://contextcue.com)** - *ContextCue is a privacy-focused advertising network that allows advertisers and publishers to grow their business with fast, lightweight, contextual ads that don't track, collect, or store user data*
   * This ad network seems like it was written by regular software developers with good intentions, and written for the modern world.
 Consider removing ContextCue from your ad blocker globally.
   * ContextCue allows me to pick a variety of ad topics.
 I will pick ads topics according to the article I'm writing, so you may see e.g. finance or computer related topics. **This is not you being tracked, this is me curating advertisements according to what I'm writing**.

-### Former Ad Networks

-If you are viewing cached or old versions of webpages, you may see some of these embeds, which I no longer use.

 * **[AdEx](https://www.adex.network/)** - *A display ad network for reduced ad fraud and increased user privacy.*
   * This site uses the [DAI stablecoin cryptocurrency](https://en.wikipedia.org/wiki/Dai_(cryptocurrency)) for payment processing.
 As a result, you may see crypto-related advertising from time to time.
 Stay vigilant, and use best judgement when managing cryptocurrencies, as mistakes can get your funds taken away.

 ## Ways to support me directly

-If you have an ad blocker turned on, and absolutely don't want to turn it off, I understand.
-I don't make much money from the ads anyways, since I personally block them and I don't really like them.
+Ads are lame, so I removed them from my website.
+Tipping me directly is much better.
+Every person who sends me a tip will get a place on my [Supporters](/supporters) page - but only if it's OK with you.

 Here are some ways to send me a tip:

-### GitHub Sponsors
+### GitHub Sponsors 💖

-{{< rawhtml >}}
-<iframe src="https://github.com/sponsors/charles-m-knox/card" title="Sponsor charles-m-knox" height="150" width="600" style="border: 0; min-width: 100%;"></iframe>
-{{< /rawhtml >}}
+You can sponsor me on GitHub here: https://github.com/sponsors/charles-m-knox

 ### Buy me a coffee! 🥑

 * **[Buy me a ~~Coffee~~ healthy avocado! 🥑 ](https://www.buymeacoffee.com/charles.m.knox)** I can't drink much coffee, but I do need to eat healthy, and avocados are expensive! 🙂

-### OpenCollective

-You can see my [OpenCollective profile here](https://opencollective.com/charles-m-knox).
-As of writing this (3/15/2021), I do not have any repositories with >100 GitHub stars, so I cannot host any repositories there.
-As soon as I do, I'll add them to OpenCollective, and people can make contributions.

-### Tip via crypto currencies
+### Tip via crypto currencies 💰️

 * **[Bitcoin](https://en.wikipedia.org/wiki/Bitcoin)**: `3NczPNsQ5FGJ27qZwiAkBZfWYfPV3uAMoK`
 * **[Bitcoin Cash](https://en.wikipedia.org/wiki/Bitcoin_Cash)**: `1DU7e1TNumajgaZLTk8LYADBZUidKvpGKH`